veegee/amqpy/docs/source/index.rst

 fixed immediately.

 The current API is not final, but will progressively get more stable as version 1.0.0 is approached.

-This library is NOT Python 2 compatible, and will never support Python 2.
-If you are using Python 2, you should upgrade to Python 3 >= 3.2.0.
-However, this library maintains backwards compatibility for all Python 3 >= 3.2.0.

 Guarantees